kbumsik/opus-media-recorder/README.md

 2. `npm install` to install JavaScript dependencies.

-3. `make all` to build. `PRODUCTION=1 make all` to build for production.
+3. `npm run build` to build. `npm run build:production` to build files for distribution.

-4. `make run` to run a test web server locally.
+4. `npm run serve` to run a test web server locally.
 Default URL is `https://localhost:9000` (It has to be HTTPS).
+You might have to change the `src` path of `<script>` at the bottom of `docs/index.html` to test it correctly (I'm finding a way to automate this.)

-5. `make clean` to clean up build files.
+5. `npm run clean` to clean up build files.